elekt/gti-assignment/README.md

     ```black src```

 ## Data exploration
-Data exploration is utilizing the data loading and exploring the datarames in a jupyter notebook.
-Start the noteook like:
+Data exploration is utilizing the data loading and exploring the dataframes in a jupyter notebook.
+Start the notebook like:
     ```jupyter notebook```

 Select the file `notebooks/data-exploration.ipynb`